Esri/terraformer-geostore-rtree/README.md

 This is an RTree Index for Terraformer.

 This Index is based on code originally written by Jon-Carlos Rivera, which can be found under MIT license at https://github.com/imbcmdth/RTree

-More information on the Terraformer GeoStore can be found at http://terraformer.io/geostore/

 ## Installing